neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/website-introduction.md

 So, the GitHub, I don't want to talk about features lime markdown, or wiki, or issues, or the newly added projects, but I do want to talk about hosting static pages with github.

 > A side note: If you like Jekyll, you can setup a static site generator that does the work described here in a GitHub repo.
 But we, as we don't like that much bash, we even don't like that much Jekyll.
 So we don't use it and do the work manually.
-It has pros and cons, but we like the idea that we are to bound to a technology we do not like.
+It has pros and cons, but we like the idea that we are not to bound to a technology we do not like.
 End of side note.

-TODO: Describe hosting static pages on the github.
+Hosting a static web site on GitHub is very simple.
+Create a new repository and in the Settings, in the Static site section, select a branch to use as a website.
+If you a custom domain, create a CNAME in the of your branch a place the of your domain in it, then change your DNS settings to point to the github.com.
+That's all.

+You can even use single repository to contain your source codes, probably in the master branch, and static pregenerate site in the gh-pages branch.

 ## My desired solution